 Her research experience is in Biomarker developments for the conception of diagnostic devices.
 She met the now-CEO of Biomasys at the University of Manchester while working on a project.
 They were interested in working together for women’s empowerment and improving women’s health conditions around the world.
 Bound by their concerns about the rate of miscarriages and preterm births, their business idea was birthed.
 Biomasys uses their product HealtiPreg to help give women the freedom to know disease conditions that can develop during their pregnancy that can cause miscarriages and preterm births.

 They won a seed funding competition in this year’s West England cohort of Founder Institute.
 The interview stage is happening for them to receive funds, and that announcement will happen soon.
 Each team member is important to the work of Biomasys.
 They are from the areas of Nigeria and Bangladesh.
 The CEO, Mkpouto Pius, contributes valuable research insight into product development and gives vision and business direction.
 The COO, David Ejim, leads the business development and investor acquisition efforts.
 Nusrat has led biotechnology projects and uses her knowledge of biosensors to help lead their engineering team.
 With a team like this, Biotechnology in healthcare can succeed.

 In the future, Biomasys plans to raise pre-seed funding for research, confirm a prototype, and launch a practical project by 2021.
-They plan to capture African and Asian markets and offer diagnostic services to healthcare facilities with access to a complimentary app for consumers.
+While the business is registered in Delaware, USA, they also plan to capture African and Asian markets and offer diagnostic services to healthcare facilities with access to a complimentary app for consumers.
 They are open to collaborate with governments interested in combating poor maternal health.
 Biomasys appears set to become the leader in pregnancy surveillance.